-Why We’re Doing It – EnvironmentAL Sustainability
+Why I’m Doing It – Environmental Sustainability

 2015 was a big year.
 It was the year the US science agency said was likely to be the hottest year on record.
 So in 2015 I decided that if our leaders weren’t going to take the real action required to combat climate change, then it was even more important to take action at the individual level.
 5 years on and the situation is much worse, which means I have further strengthened my resolve to finish the ImPossible house.